Steps to Earning Substance Abuse Counselor Certification in Pennsylvania

 Once you pass, you’ll receive your certificate for CADC certification in the mail within 10 business days.

-Your Pennsylvania CADC certification must be renewed every two years upon the completion of at least 40 hours of continuing education relevant to addiction, including three hours in ethics.
+Your Pennsylvania CADC certification must be renewed every two years upon completion of at least 40 hours of continuing education relevant to addiction, including three hours in ethics.

 Considering taking your career to the next level?
 Pennsylvania also offers the Certified Advanced Alcohol and Drug Counselor (CAADC) certificate.
 If you already hold the CADC credential, you can earn the CAADC credential by completing a master’s degree in a relevant field and passing the IC&RC Examination for Advanced Alcohol and Drug Counselors (AADC examination).